cimarronOST/Monolith/README.md

 ### Additional unofficial commands
 - 'bench': Running a benchmark consisting of a set of positions.
 - 'perft legal': Running a performance test on some positions, using the legal move-generator.
-- 'perft pseudo': Running the performance test using the pseudo-legal move-generator.
+- 'perft pseudo': Running the same performance test using the pseudo-legal move-generator.
 - 'eval': Outputting the detailed static evaluation of the current position.
 - 'board': Showing the board.
 - 'summary': Showing some statistics about the previous search.